clarkfitzg/sta141c-winter19/lecture/01-08-intro.md

 The focus is on concepts, not getting lost in setup details and syntax.
 We will also dabble in other languages- Python, Julia, C.

+What is 'big data'?
+It's an ambiguous term - kind of like 'data science'.
+One definition that's sometimes useful is data that's larger than memory, because this requires different techniques from the usual in-memory R and Python.

 (Blackboard)
 What are some other 'big data' or high performance technologies you've heard of?